 If employment is secured for a noncustodial parent, the job placement entity will notify the child support worker via MDHS-CSE-EA-625/325.
-The child support worker will immediately send the income withholding order to the noncustodial parent's employer.
+The child support worker will immediately send the income withholding order to the noncustodial parent's employer and to the noncustodial parent.